gtaylor/django-athumb/README.md

 athumb.backends.s3boto.S3BotoStorage_AllPublic, as it does not use HTTPS, and is a good bit faster than S3BotoStorage because it makes some assumptions.

-NOTE: This package is primarily aimed at serving S3 thumbnails, I have not tested it at all with the Django standard backend.
+NOTE: This module is primarily aimed at storing and serving images to/from S3.
+I have not tested it at all with the standard Django Filesystem backend, though it *should* work.

 ## Template Tags